to-ie/eeb2-reunion/README.md

 ## About the Project

-This project aims to facilitate the organisation of our 20-year anniversary since we graduated from high school.
-Since we are dealing with many students scattered all around the globe, we need a mechanism to collect contact details for everyone, in order to invite them to the event.
+In 2025, it will be 20 years since we graduated from high school.
+This calls for celebrations!

+Some people started getting people together via a WhatsApp group, and this made me realise that we might need a more robust way of managing the RSVPs.
+We have all the names of the students in the Bac Book, all we are missing is their contact details, to reach out.

+This platform aims to:
+1. Spread the word about the event.
+2. Help collect contact details of past classmates.

 ### Screenshots
 <img src="https://placehold.co/600x400?text=Your+Screenshot+here" alt="screenshot" />